 Making Soft Pretzels at home is actually very simple.
 What you do need are time and some patience.
 The shaped pretzels do need to rise for 60-90 minutes plus should be frozen for at least 15-20 minutes before boiling in the baking soda bath.
 The freezing helps the pretzels to keep their shape and reduces the risk to fall apart in the boiling water to almost zero (there is always a risk if you do not follow the recipe)

-Step 3: In the bowl of your stand mixer combine brown rice flour, sorghum flour, tapioca starch, cornstarch, brown sugar, kosher salt, psyllium husk, and xanthan gum.
+- In the bowl of a stand mixer combine brown rice flour, sorghum flour, tapioca starch, cornstarch, brown sugar, kosher salt, psyllium husk, and xanthan gum.

-Step 4: When the yeast mixture is ready, add it to the dry ingredients along with the melted butter.
+- When the yeast mixture is ready, add it to the dry ingredients along with the melted butter.
 Mix the mixture at a low speed to combine.
 Once the dough starts to come together, increase the speed of your mixer to medium-high and mix for 3-4 minutes.
-The dough will look soft and not like your typical bread dough (This is normal for Gluten Free bread doughs)
+The dough will look soft and not like your typical bread dough (This is normal for Gluten Free bread doughs!)

-Step 5: With a flexible spatula or your hands, remove the dough from your mixing bowl and place it on the lightly floured sheet pan.
+- With a flexible spatula or your hands, remove the dough from your mixing bowl and place it on the lightly floured sheet pan.
 The dough may be a bit tacky but this is normal.
 Allow the dough to rest for 10 minutes before proceeding with shaping the pretzels.
+Resting the dough will reduce the stickiness!
+Please keep in mind Gluten Free Bread in general is on the stickier side.

 Shaping and Rising of Pretzel Dough

-Step 4: Shape the dough into a U shape
+- Shape the dough into a U shape, ensuring the ends are even.

-Step 6: Fold the twisted part down onto the rounded U- part and press the ends gently down to make it look like a pretzel.
+- Fold the twisted part down onto the rounded U-part and press the ends gently down to make it look like a pretzel.
 Carefully transfer to the prepared baking sheet.
 Repeat with all the dough.

 Baking Soda Bath and Baking

 The baking soda bath gives the pretzels their signature color and distinctive soft pretzel chew.
-While many bakers prefer using food-grade lye, I believe baking soda will achieve the same result and is safer to work with.
+While many bakers prefer using food-grade lye, I believe baking soda will achieve a very similar result and is safer to work with.

 Pretzel Topping Ideas